I want to participate in Jump START. How do I enroll in the program?

 Will there be other students on campus during the summer session?

 Absolutely!
-This past summer, we had over 4,500 students taking courses on campus.
-We offer a full range of programs and services during the summer, including the Meyer Library (www.library.missouristate.edu), Taylor Health Center (www.health.missouristate.edu), the Foster Recreation Center (www.missouristate.edu/reccenter), and much more.
+We offer a full range of programs and services during the summer, including the Meyer Library, Magers Health and Wellness Center, the Foster Recreation Center and much more.
 Summer is a great time to be on the MSU campus!

 Whom do I contact if I have more questions?